ryanatkn/gro/src/lib/docs/gro_plugin_sveltekit_frontend.md

 ## `well_known_package_json`

+If your root `package.json` has `"public": true`,
-By default Gro copies your root `package.json` to the SvelteKit build output directory in `.well-known/package.json` unless `package.json` has `"private": true`.
+Gro copies `.well-known/package.json` to `static/` during `vite build`, so it's included in the SvelteKit build output.
 The motivation is to provide conventional package metadata to web users and tools.
 (more details below)

 > ⚠️ Outputting `.well-known/package.json` will surprise some users
 > and could result in information leaks that compromise privacy or security.
-> To migitate issues, the feature is disabled when the `package.json` has `"private": true`.
+> The feature is enabled only when your root `package.json` has `"public": true`.
-> We may be able to do more to prevent mistakes without making defaults for open projects unwieldy.
+> Templates that default to public should prominently warn their users.

 By default the root `package.json` is copied without modifications, and you can provide your own `well_known_package_json` option to